 Dr. Yael Dai is a clinical psychologist and an Assistant Professor in the Department of Psychology at Florida International University.
 Dr. Dai received her Ph.D. in Clinical Psychology from the University of Connecticut, and she completed her predoctoral internship at the Kennedy Krieger Institute.
 Her primary research focus is on improving interventions for autistic individuals and their families.
 Specifically, she is interested in developing parent-mediated telehealth interventions that are poised for broad dissemination and implementation, enhancing engagement strategies, and refining psychosocial approaches to better support autistic adolescents and adults.

-Emma is a third-year doctoral student in the Clinical Science program at FIU.
+Emma Jaisle is a fourth-year doctoral student in the Clinical Science program at FIU.
 She earned a Bachelor of Science in Psychology at the University of Miami and a Master of Science in Psychology at FIU.
 Emma has treatment experience working with children ages 4-12 years presenting with internalizing, externalizing, and neurodevelopmental conditions.
 She also conducts comprehensive psychoeducational evaluations for young adults with autism and/or intellectual disability via the FIU Embrace Education Program.
 Emma’s research focuses mainly on neurodevelopmental disorders.
 This includes advancing methods of early detection, distinguishing unique and overlapping features of these conditions, and developing beneficial services with and for the neurodiverse community.

 Current Projects: